Destination wedding and coronavirus. This is the most popular theme of the 2020 season (with great reflections on the 2021 one).

 I’m very practical and realistic.
 Not optimistic, not pessimistic, but realistic.
 So I want to tell you how I’m managing the situation for my couples and then give you some tips on how to proceed for your destination wedding.
 I want to clarify that this is my method, it’s not the Bible and I don’t have the crystal ball to predict the future (but I’m working on it!).
 I try to interpret what comes from the Institutions, study what happens in the rest of the World, and then draw the best conclusions for each couple.

 Each couple has specific needs and we can’t manage every wedding in the same way.
-There are couples who can afford to wait, couples that try to postpone the wedding in autumn or winter, and couples that must necessarily postpone to the next year.
+There are couples who can afford to wait, couples that try to postpone the wedding in autumn or winter, and couples that must necessarily postpone until the next year.
 But for all of them, I am trying to keep a common guideline.

 Practical tips for managing your destination wedding in Italy at the time of Coronavirus